ImageMagick/Usage-Markdown/bugs/fuzz_distance/index.md

 The [Fuzzy Distance Matching](../../color/#fuzz) formula should

-1. Opaque color distance should reflect the color space (EG: RGB or CMY color cubes, or HSL cones etc).
+1. Opaque color distance should reflect the color space (e.g.: RGB or CMY color cubes, or HSL cones etc).
     Specifically Black to White color distance should be 100%
 2. All Color with full transparency, should be classed as being identical - that is they have zero color distance.
 3. Two colors with partial transparency should be closer than the same colors without any transparency (opaque)